boris-kz/CogAlg/README.md

 Search space (above) is the number of patterns * number of their variables.
 Number of variables per pattern is incremental, starting from single-variable inputs, such as pixels in video.
 Each level of search adds new variables: match and miss, to every compared variable of an input pattern.
 So, the number of variables multiplies at every level, new variables are summed within a pattern, then combined to evaluate that pattern for expanded search.
 Feedback of averaged new variables extends lower-level algorithm by adding operations that filter future inputs, and then by adjusting the filters.

-CogAlg implementation for image recognition: incremental-dimensionality pattern discovery (partial implementation of “incremental space-time dimensionality” section of part 2 in my core article):
+CogAlg implementation for image recognition: incremental-dimensionality pattern discovery (partial implementation of “incremental space-time dimensionality” section of part 2 in my intro):

 level 1 compares consecutive 0D pixels within horizontal scan line, forming 1D patterns: line segments